makrai/notes/schick21-cloze-few-shot-classif-nli.md

   * four training set sizes.
 We see that the auxiliary task is
   * extremely valuable when training on just 10 examples
   * With more data, it becomes less important, sometimes even leading to worse
-  * Only for MNLI, we find language modeling to consistently help.
+  * Only for MNLI, we find language modeling to consistently help

-## Iterative PET, whether iPET is able to improve models over multiple gens,
+## Whether Iterative PET (iPET) is able to improve models over multiple geners

 * Figure 4: average performance of all generations of models in a zero-shot
   * Each additional iteration does indeed further improve the ensemble